Nostromo-618/Sphinx-Focus/README.md

 # Sphinx Focus

-A minimalist Pomodoro timer and task manager to help you stay focused and productive.
+A minimalist Focus timer and task manager to help you stay focused and productive.
 Built with Nuxt UI.

 ## Features

-- 🍅 **Pomodoro Timer** - 25-minute focus sessions with 5-minute breaks
+- 🍅 **Pomodoro Timer by Default** – 25-minute focus sessions with 5-minute breaks.
+Customizable.
-- ✅ **Task Management** - Organize and track your tasks
+- ✅ **Task Management** – Organize and track your tasks
-- 🔒 **Privacy First** - Optional PIN protection with encrypted local storage
+- 🔒 **Privacy First** – All data stays on your device.
+No tracking.
+- 🛡️ **PIN Protected & Encrypted** – Secure your timer and tasks with PIN and local encryption
-- 🌓 **Dark Mode** - Beautiful light and dark themes
+- 🌓 **Dark Mode** – Beautiful light and dark themes
-- 📱 **Responsive** - Works seamlessly on desktop and mobile
+- 📱 **Responsive** – Works seamlessly on desktop and mobile
-- ⚡ **Fast** - Built with Nuxt 4 and optimized for performance
+- ⚡ **Fast** – Built with Nuxt 4 and optimized for performance
+- 💸 **Free to Use** – 100% free, no ads, no subscriptions

 ## Quick Start